Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 If not, you can run `az account set -s <SubId>` by remplacing <SubId> with the correct one.

-## Step 1: Register your subscription to the Managed OpenShift Preview
+## Step 1: Register your subscription for Managed OpenShift on Azure private preview

 To register your subscription please run the following commmand :